lin88362283/code-challenge-1/README.md

 # Code Challenge

-Your task is to create a full-stack application with 3 pages
+Your task is to create a demo full-stack application with 3 pages

 ## 📄Page 1 -  New Article Page

-An article should have at least title, author, content(text), date

 ###  ✨Features:
+- a new article has: `*title`(text), `*author name`(text), `*author country`(autocomplete select), `category`(select), `*content`(multiline text) and `*created at`(date picker)
-- User can save new article to your backend
+- user can save new article to your backend
-- Each input field has validation and helper text
+- each input field has validation and helper text
-- Only enabled `Save` button when current form is not in error
+- only enabled `Save` button when the required fields are not in error

 ## 📄Page 2 - Latest Article Page

 ###  ✨Features:
+- has a main section, it should display 10 latest article's titles and excerpts
+- has a sidebar, it should display a list of titles
-- it should display the full content of the 4 latest articles
+- it has a `More` button to display 5 more latest articles
 - clicking on an article title should lead to the `Article Page`
 - display the titles of all older articles, leading to the `Article Page`